Janolan/x250-hackintosh/README.md

 To finish the setup, you need to make your local drive bootable (right now you are still using the Clover boot from your USB installer to boot your system:

 - **Copy EFI** folder from USB flash drive to local drive `EFI` partition (like you did for the USB installer).
 Use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to mount it.
 - **Install Kexts**: install kernel extensions found in `/EFI/CLOVER/kexts/Other` into `/Library/Extensions` on your local drive.

-Use this guide to [properly install the kexts.](https://www.tonymacx86.com/threads/guide-installing-3rd-party-kexts-el-capitan-sierra-high-sierra-mojave.268964/)]
+1. Using Finder create a folder on your desktop and copy all the kexts you want to install into it.
+2. Open Terminal and change the active path to the folder you created in step 1 using the "CD" command.
+3. Install the Kexts into /Library/Extensions using `sudo cp -R *.kext /Library/Extensions`
+3. Then rebuild the caches with `sudo kextcache -i /`

+Note: Do not use Finder to copy kext's to /Library/Extensions as it will result in the kexts having bad permissions.

+Once finished reboot your system.

-Reboot and enjoy macOS on your Thinkpad X250.
+## Enjoy macOS on your Thinkpad X250.